 Command Line Interface API

-Users can interact with DSI Readers, Writers and Backends even easier using DSI’s own Command Line Interace (CLI).
-While slightly more restrictive, the CLI allows users without any knowledge of Python to utilize DSI for their own needs.
-Users can store several files in one database, query/find/export data to other formats and save it in a database for further analysis.
+Users can interact with DSI Readers, Writers and Backends even easier with DSI’s Command Line Interace (CLI).
+While slightly more restrictive than the Python API, the CLI allows users to interact with DSI without any knowledge of Python.

 The CLI actions and example workflows are shown below.